izng21/interactivemap/README.md

 The **PUP Maragondon Campus Interactive Map** is a zero-dependency, browser-based navigation tool built with pure HTML, CSS, and vanilla JavaScript.
 Students, faculty, and visitors can visually explore the campus — click or tap any building to instantly see its purpose, operating hours, contact info, floor plan, and photo gallery.

-> 🎓 Officially built for **Polytechnic University of the Philippines – Maragondon Campus**, Maragondon, Cavite.
+> 🎓 Officially built for Level 3 Accreditation of **Polytechnic University of the Philippines – Maragondon Campus**, Maragondon, Cavite.

 ---